ygorelik/ydk-gen/README.md

 ## Documentation

 In order to generate YDK core and bundles documentation, the `--generate-doc` option of `generate.py` script is used, while generating core package.
 Therefore the user should generate all the bundles without the `--generate-doc` option prior to the documentation generation.
 For example, the below sequence of commands will generate the documentation for the three python bundles and the python core (for C++, use `--cpp`; for Go, use `--go`).

-**Note.** The documentation generation for bundles can take few hours due to their size.
+**Note.** The documentation generation for bundles can take few hours due to their sizes.

 ```
 ./generate.py --python --bundle profiles/bundles/ietf_0_1_1.json